e-t-o-v-o/gachabitch/README.md

 You don't need to pretend climbing mountains is a personality trait! 🏔️
 ## 🚀 What is GatchaBitch?

-GatchaBitch is a web-based gacha game that puts the "fun" in "fundamentally addictive gambling mechanics."
+GachaBitch is a web-based gacha game that puts the "fun" in "fundamentally addictive gambling mechanics."
 Unlike *some* games that shall remain nameless (Like Genshin Impact), I don't bother with a half-baked story.
 I cut straight to the chase: pure, unadulterated gacha!
 Mostly because its a pain in the ass to make the rest and Claude got them rate limits.

 ### 🌈 Features That'll Make You Say "Wow, This Isn't Genshin!"